DanielMestres/dots/README.md

-# Arch Dots
+# My dots

-A collection of dot config files for my current Arch Linux install.
-Currently using Wayland, Sway, Kitty, zsh, ranger, etc
+A collection of dot files for my current Arch Linux install.